 Tip Number 16.
 Spray shirts prone to sweat stains with lemon juice before washing.
 The natural acid dissolves alkaline sweat reside that could cause yellow discoloration.

 Tip Number 17.
 If you’ve dripped chocolate onto a silk garment, scrape off as much as possible with a blunt edge, then gently brush the stain with warm, soapy water.
 If the brown mark remains, sponge it with a solution of equal parts denatured alcohol and household ammonia, then rinse it with warm water.
+Learn more about getting chocolate stains out of other fabrics.

 Tip Number 18.
 Fresh blood stains are best removed by soaking the garment in cold water with a sprinkle of ammonia for 20 minutes.
 If the stain has already set, dampen it with warm water, then apply some unseasoned (this is important) meat tenderizer, making a paste over the stain.
 Cover with a paper towel and make sure it stays moist.
 The next day, rinse off the paste with water mixed with a little bit of ammonia and wash normally.